 If you’re not interested in a bidet, then opt for recycled toilet paper.
 This may not cut down on your waste, but it will prevent more trees from being cut down.

 10. Install a bamboo floor

 Let’s address the elephant in the room.
-Bamboo floors are , but they can’t be recycled, reused, or composted at the end of the lives because of the manufacturing processes used to create them.
+Bamboo floors are eco-friendly, but they can’t be recycled, reused, or composted at the end of their lives because of the manufacturing processes used to create them.
 However, the chances are that this won’t matter to you because that bamboo floor is going to last and last and last.

 - Can be refinished multiple times: If your bamboo floor does start to wear over the decades, you’ll be glad to know that you can refinish them.
 It’s much less wasteful to refinish, rather than replace.

-- Long lasting: As you’ve probably gathered from the above points, bamboo flooring lasts a loooong time.
+- Long-lasting: As you’ve probably gathered from the above points, bamboo flooring lasts a long time.
 Many retailers will even give you a 25-year warranty, which shows that this isn’t going to be a short-term investment.

 - Requires less cleaning: While most people will rejoice at the fact that cleaning bamboo floors will take less time, zero wasters will be thrilled because that means less harsh chemicals and less hard-to-recycle plastic containers.
 All it needs is a weekly sweep/vacuuming.

-Sometimes we will find that – despite our best efforts – we have items that we don’t need any more.
-It could be a television that broke or a water bottle that you bought after forgetting your reusable one, but they’re all surplus to requirements now.
+Sometimes we will find that – despite our best efforts – we have items that we don’t need anymore.
+It could be television that broke or a water bottle that you bought after forgetting your reusable one, but they’re all surplus to requirements now.